-It calls us to think about our mortality, our sinfulness, and our need of a savior.
+It calls us to think about our brokenness, and our need of a savior.
 At the same time, it calls Christ's followers to renew their commitment to daily repentance.
-This invitation, Ash Wednesday, also reminds us, with confidence and gratitude, that Christ has conquered death and sin.
-So just like the ordination invitation I receive, Ash Wednesday is another disruptive invitation.
-One that invites us all to examine our mortality, sinfulness, and need for a savior.
+Additionally, this invitation, Ash Wednesday, also reminds us, with confidence and gratitude, that Christ has conquered death and sin.
+In a way similar to that of the ordination invitation I receive, Ash Wednesday is another disruptive invitation.
+One that invites us all to examine our mortality, sinfulness, and need for a savior while assuring us Christ has been raised from the dead and now reigns at the right hand of God the Father in heaven, while reassuring us Christ has been raised from the dead.
+That is good news!

 In Psalm 51 is yet another disruption.
 David, the ascribed author offers a prayer of repentance.
 One that has been used by the church as a cornerstone for the Lenten season for centuries.
 In his prayer, David recognizes and names his sins and the sins of the nation he leads, Israel.
 The prayer is an honest examination of David's brokenness and acknowledgement of his inclination to sin.
 Although, as with all of scripture David's words aren't just his own.
 They are our story too.
 His prayer is our prayer, His honest self-reflection is our self-reflection.
-That is no clearer that's in verse three "For I know my transgressions, my sin is always on my mind."
+It all comes to a head in verse three "For I know my transgressions, my sin is always on my mind."
 Always on my mind...
 This is the disruptive invitation given to us on Ash Wednesday.
 We are to more carefully consider the areas in our lives where we have sinned and then daily name them before God.
 In other words, we are disrupted.
 Called out from our places of comfort to name the areas in our lives where we have disobeyed God's will in thought, word, and deed, by what we have done, and by what we have left undone.
 When we have not loved God with our whole heart and mind, and strength.
-Psalm 51 is an invitation leading us into this disruption.
+Psalm 51 is an invitation leading us further into disruption.

 Naming our shortcomings, our disobedience, our sinfulness is not easy, but it is part of preparing our hearts for Good Friday and Easter Sunday.
 In David's' prayer, Psalm 51, he doesn't stop praying after he has told God about the sins that are always on his mind.
 He continues to pray, asking God for mercy and forgiveness.
 That is a critical part of the Lenten Season we mustn't overlook.
-When we name our brokenness before God we then also are appeal to the God of superabundant mercy and love.
-This is a thoughtful process, the Lenten season calls us to a deeper, more intentional reflection of our lives.
+When we name our brokenness before God we are also appealing to the God of superabundant mercy and love.
+This is a thoughtful process, a prayerful calling us to a deeper, more intentional examination of our lives.

 Yes, we are sinful people in need of a merciful savior.
 We aren't left in our misery - only ever thinking about our brokenness.
 On Easter Sunday we remember the most spectacular moment in history, ever!
 God, in God's everlasting love for all that God has created sent his only Son, our Lord, Jesus Christ to pay the wages of our sins and win victory death.
 In Jesus Christ's death we were crucified with him.
 In his resurrection we have been raised to life with him.
 Through his life, death and resurrection Jesus has imputed to us his righteousness.

 That is to say, Jesus took our place on the cross, gave to us his righteousness and now we stand before God redeemed and restored.